weaveworks-guides/weave-net-legacy/aws-ecs/README.md

     10.32.0.2
     10.40.0.1

-Re-running the commands listed above will vary the IP addresses.
+Re-running these commands vary the IP addresses.
 This is the weavedns service transparently balancing the load by randomizing the IP addresses, as the HTTP servers are connecting to Data Producers.

 ###Cleanup